yukiegosapporo/carbontribe_page/content/book/for_buyers.md

 NFTs can be bought, sold, and traded across multiple platforms, offering liquidity and value to organizations seeking to enhance their carbon accounting.

 **Carbon Offsetting**
-For those looking to offset their carbon footprint, NFTs can be burned to permanently retire the associated carbon credits.
+For those looking to offset their carbon footprint, NFTs can be burned to permanently retire the associated digital assets.

 **Issuance of Carbon Offset Certificate**
 Once an NFT is burned, Carbontribe issues a verified Carbon Offset Certificate, providing proof of the retired credits for corporate reporting, regulatory compliance, or sustainability commitments.